Computer and mobile threats

 Viruses

 Viruses are passed from computer to computer like a biological virus passes from person to person.
 They're commonly transferred by email.
+This is why it's important to know where the email has come from before clicking on links.
 Most computer fraud programmes are passed on by a virus.

 Spyware